Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 18.17.54 UTC
+- WIB: Sabtu, 14 September 2024 19.41.43 UTC
-- WITA: Sabtu, 14 September 2024 19.17.54 UTC
+- WITA: Sabtu, 14 September 2024 20.41.43 UTC
-- WIT: Sabtu, 14 September 2024 20.17.54 UTC
+- WIT: Sabtu, 14 September 2024 21.41.43 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: funny
+Kategori: motivational